Conditional Image Generation by Conditioning Variational Auto-Encoders: Image samples

-As is apparent from the image samples, AIPO-R fails to generate meaningful completions when the number of observed pixels is small.
-It also has less sample diversity than AIPO, which can be explained by the mode-seeking behaviour of the reverse-KL and subsequent under-estimation of posterior uncertainty \citep{minka2005divergence}.

-Finally, although AIPO generally produces more realistic images than the others, it is still far from perfect.
-In particular, a lack of bilateral symmetry is visible in the FFHQ-256 samples, especially with smaller numbers of observed pixels.
-This issue can be seen in unconditional samples from the underlying VAEs as well (see the samples in \citet{child2020very}).
-Therefore, it is likely that any future advances in image modeling with VAEs could be integrated to improve this aspect of the results.
+\Cref{fig:cifar-samples-0,fig:imagenet-samples,fig:ffhq-samples,fig:bags-samples,fig:shoes-samples,fig:xray-samples} on the following pages show conditionally generated images for all datasets we have experimented with, from both IPA and our baselines.
+It is apparent from the image samples, particularly when the number of observed pixels is small, that IPA-R has less sample diversity than IPA, which can be explained by the mode-seeking behaviour of the reverse-KL and subsequent under-estimation of posterior uncertainty \citep{minka2005divergence}.
+Finally, we note a flaw with some of the completions produced by IPA: a lack of bilateral symmetry in FFHQ-256 samples.
+Again, this is most apparent when few pixels are observed.
+This issue can be seen in unconditional samples from the underlying VAEs as well (see the samples reported by \citet{child2020very}).
+Therefore, it is likely that any future advances in image modelling with VAEs could be integrated to improve this aspect of the results.

-\paragraph{Free-form observation masks} We also investigated how the models generalise to observation masks which are outside the training distribution (as defined by $p(\partI | \I)$).
-To do so, we created masks manually.
-The results can be seen in \ifnum\value{longappendix}>0{ \Cref{fig:ffhq-freeform-1,fig:ffhq-freeform-2,fig:ffhq-freeform-3,fig:ffhq-freeform-4,fig:ffhq-freeform-5} (on pages \pageref{fig:cifar-qual-1} to \pageref{fig:cifar-qual-5}). } \else { \Cref{fig:ffhq-freeform-1} (on page \pageref{fig:cifar-qual-1}).
-More available in the long form of the appendix. } \fi All methods generalise reasonably well to these masks, although better results may be obtained by changing the mask distribution use in training.